Associate Professor of the Practice of Theatre

-Patricia has also directed numerous new works for Boston College Arts Festival, mentored AHANA Collective Theatre (ACT), created BC Stories (gathering and producing stories from BC workers), produced Bloomsday Boston, taught at Framingham MCI (the MA Correctional Institution for Women), and has been active in the Intersections and Halftime programs at Boston College.
+Patricia has directed new works for Boston College Arts Festival, mentored AHANA Collective Theatre (ACT), created BC Stories (gathering and producing stories from BC workers), taught at Framingham MCI (the MA Correctional Institution for Women), and has been active in the Intersections and Halftime programs.

 While serving as Playwriting Chair for the New England region of the Kennedy Center American College Theatre Festival (KCACTF), she served on the National Selection team in 2006, traveling throughout the United States for the Kennedy Center and seeing over 70 plays produced by university theatre departments.
 Currently, she is a member of Region One’s Selection Team, responding to college productions in New York and New England.